dylhack/mcauth-client/README.md

 ## 1. Building
 ```
-$ gradle build
+$ ./gradlew build
 ```

 ## 2. Add to Your Server
-The build output is located in `build/libs/mcauth-client-2.2.0-all.jar` copy it to your server plugin's folder.
+The build output is located in `build/libs/mcauth-client-all.jar` copy it to your server plugin's folder.

 ## 3. Configure